codio/knowledge/source/instructors/setupcourses/batch-assessment-update.rst

 Batch Assessment Update
 =======================

-You have the ability to perform bulk updates for various assessment settings, including points, partial points, use of maximum score, show expected answer, number of attempts, and showing rationale to students.
+You can bulk update many assessment settings, including points, partial points, use of maximum score, show expected answer, number of attempts, and showing rationale to students.

 Before you begin, make sure to download the Excel (.xlsx) template file.
 You can download the Excel (.xlsx) template file for your course from **Download Assessment Template** in the **Assessment Settings** section of the **Bulk Settings** area.
 Update the fields as per your requirements and use that Excel (.xlsx) file to update the assessment settings.